 If you stop abruptly after a run without a cool down, this encourages blood pooling and can cause dizziness.

-Firstly, walk briskly for 5-10 minutes after your run.
-Transition into a light jog and do this for 5-10 minutes more.
+Instead, walk briskly for 5-10 minutes after your run, then transition into a light jog and do this for 5-10 minutes more.

 Aim to hold each stretch for 20-30 seconds and focus on the main muscle groups (e.g. quads, hamstrings, calves, hips) as well as anything that is niggling or felt sore on the run.